AdobeDocs/experience-platform.en/help/xdm/home.md

 To begin ingesting data into Experience Platform, a dataset is created using Catalog Service.
 The dataset references an XDM schema describing the structure of the data to be ingested.
 If a dataset is created without a schema, Experience Platform will derive an "observed schema" by inspecting the type and content of ingested data fields.
 Datasets are then tracked in Catalog and stored in the Data Lake alongside the schemas and observed schemas on which they are based.

-For more information on Catalog, see the [Catalog Service overview](../../catalog_architectural_overview/catalog_architectural_overview.md).
-For more information on Adobe Experience Platform Data Ingestion, see the [batch ingestion overview](../../ingest_architectural_overview/ingest_architectural_overview.md) and [streaming ingestion overview](../../streaming_ingest/streaming_ingest_overview.md).
+For more information on Catalog, see the [Catalog Service overview].
+For more information on Adobe Experience Platform Data Ingestion, see the [batch ingestion overview] and [streaming ingestion overview].

 ### Query Service